Do you have a game developer portfolio? Let’s talk about why you might want one and how it can serve you long into the future.

 The first half of prepping your projects is, to you know, choose some.
 Now, choosing which projects to include is not an exact science, and in fact is completely subjective.
 It’s going to depend on your specific needs, your opinions, and similar.
 However, we do have some tips to help you make these hard choices.

 - Portfolios are meant to showcase your best work.
 As such, it’s not necessary – or even advised – you include every project you’ve ever done (unless you’ve only done a small handful).
-This helps put your best foot forward, and avoids choice overload for whoever is looking at your portfolio.
+This helps put your best foot forward, and avoids choice overload for whoever is looking at your game developer portfolio.

 - In conjunction with the above, choose the pieces you’re proud of.
 If you don’t like a specific project and think you did a lazy job on it, then the company will probably see that as well.

-- Tailor the portfolio to the kinds of jobs you want to apply for.
+- Tailor the game developer portfolio to the kinds of jobs you want to apply for.
 Now, this doesn’t have to be as specific as it is when it comes to standard resume editing.
 For example, if you’re just applying to any game developer job, you don’t have to worry about it.
 However, if you’re specifically looking for a Unity developer position, maybe don’t throw in your Unreal Engine projects if you can avoid it.

 Sprucing up Old Projects